Nicholas Allen, Director

 Lloyd Winstead, Associate Director

-Winstead’s background is in higher education administration.
+Lloyd Winstead’s background is in higher education administration.
 His interests include the history of American higher education and student life.
-He is author of When Colleges Sang (forthcoming, University of Alabama Press).
+He is author of When Colleges Sang (2013, University of Alabama Press).

 Antje Ascheid, Associate Academic Director for Arts and Public Programs